Legal career of Keir Starmer: Barrister

+on pro bono terms, and dedicated his fee to the campaign.

 Starmer was called to the bar in several Caribbean countries, where he has defended convicts sentenced to the death penalty.
 He assisted the activists Helen Steel and David Morris in the McLibel case, a legal case in which Steel and Morris were sued by McDonald's for libel over a critical pamphlet.
 Starmer represented Steel and Morris in the trial and appeal in English courts, also representing them at the European Court of Human Rights.

 Starmer was appointed Queen's Counsel on 9 April 2002, aged 39.
 In the same year, he became joint head of Doughty Street Chambers.
 Starmer served as a human rights adviser to the Northern Ireland Policing Board and the Association of Chief Police Officers, and was also a member of the Foreign, Commonwealth and Development Office's death penalty advisory panel from 2002 to 2008.
 During this time he also authored legal opinions against the Iraq War.
 Starmer stated in 2015 that he believed that the Iraq War was "not lawful under international law because there was no UN resolution expressly authorising it."
 In 2007, he was named "QC of the Year" by Chambers and Partners.